vgurianov/uml-sp/docs/conception.md

 double semantics, and semiotic approach.

 **Communicative paradigm.**
-Any object of reality is a communication process consist a elementary acts of communication.
+Any object of reality is a communication process consist an elementary acts of communication.
 It is an abstraction like a matematical abstration.
 We regard the history of object-oriented approach as a history of a discovery of discrete world.

 **Double semantics.** Any element of UML2 SP has a dauble semantics: application domain semantics and computinal semantics.
 An object  is a communication process and a computinal simulation is communication process.
 In simulation, a communicative process is general abstration, it is an invariant.